-Knowing when it’s time to move from cable to fiber internet isn’t always straightforward.
+Knowing when it’s time to move from traditional internet to fiber isn’t always straightforward.
 Slow, lagging internet can feel normal when cable speeds are all you’ve known.

 The fiber switch

-Fiber offers a symmetrical connection, which means upload speeds are equally as fast as download speeds.
-With traditional cable internet, upload and download speeds can have a much as a 400 Mbps difference.
-This type of speed brings a more stable connection with no latency while sending and receiving data.
-Overall, symmetrical speeds result in a better collaboration experience and more productive staff.
+Fiber typically brings with it a symmetrical connection, which means upload speeds are equally as fast as download speeds.
+With traditional cable internet, upload can be dramatically slower than download.
+Symmetrical speed brings a more stable connection with no latency while sending and receiving large amounts of data.
+Overall, a symmetrical connection result in a better collaboration experience and more productive staff.

 When will you need fiber’s symmetrical speeds?
 At no time is it clearer that a business needs equally fast upload speeds than when it is backing up its data to the cloud or on-site servers.
 The difference between fiber and cable internet during those backups could be multiple hours of waiting.

-Bandwidth.
-It’s a connectivity buzz word that people throw around, but what does it really mean?
+Bandwidth - it’s a connectivity buzzword that people throw around, but what does it really mean?
 And more importantly, how does it apply to you?
 Simply put, bandwidth is the amount of data that your connection allows to be sent in a short amount of time.
 Since fiber internet sends information at the speed of light along thin strands of glass, large amounts of data can travel very quickly, giving businesses much higher bandwidth than traditional internet.
-READ MORE

 When will you need fiber’s bandwidth?
 Right now.
 Consider what happens when 10 or more employees are in the same building and need to be on different video conference calls at the same time.
 With traditional internet, the connection gets bogged down and slows dramatically because it lacks bandwidth.